sanskriti16/robustest_documentation_source/hubappium_new.rst

 b. *idleTimeout* - this value (in secs) can be used to specify the amount of time a job can be idle before the job can be closed by the system

 c. *testcaseTimeout* - this value (in secs) can be used to specify the maximum run time of a test case.
 This value will be used by the system only when Advanced Integration with RobusTest Appium Hub is done.

-**Retrieving RobusTest Test Session ID**

-Once your Appium tests starts, you can access details about your Appium session using the unique RobusTest Session ID.
-This ID is created when user tries to start an Appium session on RobusTest.
-RobusTest Session ID can we accessed in two ways

-1. **robustestSessionIdentifier** - To retrieve the RobusTest session ID using the **robustestSessionIdentifier**, use the following API

-**GET /v3/hub/sessionIdentifer/{robustestSessionIdentifer}**

-The advantage of using the **robustestSessionIdentifier** to retrieve the RobusTest session ID is that even if the Appium session does not get created, the RobusTest session ID will help in accessing the appium log and other details.
-As mentioned earlier, the **robustestSessionIdentifier** will have to be passed as a desired capability.

-2. **Appium Session ID** - To retrieve the RobusTest session ID using the Appium session ID use the following API

-**GET /v3/hub/session/{Appium Session ID}**

-When using this method, user can get the RobusTest Session ID only when you have a valid Appium session ID.